Chart Color Schemes

 Educational outcomes in Cecil Hills fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational participation is high, with 32.3% of residents currently enrolled in formal education.
-This includes 11.0% in secondary education, 9.1% in primary education, and 7.0% pursuing tertiary education.
-The area has educational provisions including Cecil Hills Public School and Cecil Hills High School, serving a total of 2,135 students.
-Cecil Hills demonstrates typical Australian school conditions (ICSEA: 1004) with balanced educational opportunities.
-Educational provision is conventional, split between one primary and one secondary institution.
-The area functions as an education hub with 31.2 school places per 100 residents, significantly above the regional average of 19.2, attracting students from surrounding communities.
+Cecil Hills Public School and Cecil Hills High School serve a total of 2,135 students, with typical Australian school conditions (ICSEA: 1004) offering balanced educational opportunities.
+The area functions as an education hub with 31.1 school places per 100 residents, significantly above the regional average of 19.1, attracting students from surrounding communities.

 Frequently Asked Questions - Education